echeverrimontes/GISPython/README.md

 pip install matplotlib

 7.)
-Repeat step 5 but this time download the Basemap wheel: basemap‑1.2.0‑cp27‑cp27m‑win_amd64.whl, install through pip as step 4 showed.
+Repeat step 5 but this time download the Basemap wheel: basemap‑1.2.0‑cp27‑cp27m‑win_amd64.whl note (this is the version I need as I am running python 2.7 and a 64 bit computer, you may have different settings), install through pip as step 5 showed.
+A recap would be:

+Get the path to the downloaded file.

+Go to the console, type windows key and r, type: cmd, enter, and then:

+pip install "the path to your recently downloaded basemap wheel"

+in my case it would be something like:

+pip install C:\Users\admin\donwloads\basemap-1.2.0-cp27-cp27m-win_amd64.whl (look where the file is located).

 8.)
 Download Pandas, we need this to format and translate our data to Excel.
 Go to cmd.exe: pip install pandas

 9.)
-Now open the command-line again and type: pip install openpyxl
+Now from the command-line type: pip install openpyxl

 # Mac
 1.)
 Download and install python 2.7.